Our evidence-based analysis of Rhodiola Rosea features

 Clinical trials involving subjects with life stress symptoms showed clinically relevant improvements in all stress symptoms across the board, including low energy, headache, muscular aches and discomfort, depression, moodiness, sleep disorders, and more.

 In a double-blind, placebo-controlled pilot study involving students under the stress of exams, rhodiola was shown to substantially enhance general well-being and physical fitness, reduce mental fatigue, and improve scores on a battery of neuro-motoric tests.
 In addition, the students taking rhodiola scored and an average of 8.4% higher on their exams than the students taking a placebo.

-These conclusions are borne out by a number of clinical trials, one of which involved a group of healthy physicians on night duty over a period of six weeks.
+These conclusions are borne out by several clinical trials, one of which involved a group of healthy physicians on night duty over a period of six weeks.
 The double-blind placebo-controlled study showed that the participants taking rhodiola outscored those taking placebo on a wide range of complex perceptive functions, including associative thinking, short-term memory, calculation, concentration, and perceptive speed, and overall level of mental fatigue.

 Treatment of Depression

 Clinical trials indicate that twice-daily doses of rhodiola resulted in a significant lessening of depression, insomnia, emotional instability, and other symptoms in patients diagnosed with mild to moderate depression.

 Neuroprotection and Treatment of Neurodegenerative Diseases